 - Completion with a C or better (may have 2 in progress): Engl 1010, Engl 1020, Psy 1010, Chem 1110/1110L, Biol 2060/2060L, Biol 2080/2080L, Biol 2100/2100L, Nurs 2260

 - Minimum Science GPA of 2.50.
 The nursing major includes a strong biophysical science component; thus the first grade earned in a required science course will be used to compute the student’s science GPA.

-- Interview a BSN or higher Registered Nurse and answer the reflective essay questions.
+- Complete Interview with a BSN prepared nurse and answer essay questions